 Until the plants are fully established, they are vulnerable to damage by keen frosts, strong wind or high temperatures and temporary protection by means of fleece or other permeable material may be desirable if these conditions occur.

 The appearance of well established plants may benefit from thinning a proportion of the canes so that the best stems can be more effectively displayed - this is especially the case when a grove is required rather than clumps.
+Thinning the canes is also a means of reducing the amount of shade cast by bamboos used for screening.
 Removal of some lower branches will further enhance visibility of the stems and may also result in thicker canes being produced in future years.
 Some of the more vigorous species can be a useful source of garden canes.

 If you are fortunate enough to have more culms than needed within a clump or grove, the older or thinner ones can be harvested for use as garden canes, preferably in early summer after new culms have finished expanding.
 This will ensure that most of the food reserves stored in the old culms are passed to the younger portion of the plant.